 Saint Leo The Great Charm Medal

-Sterling Silver St. Leo the Great medallion on an 18 inch Stainless Silver Heavy Curb Chain
+Sterling Silver St. Leo the Great medallion on an 18 inch Sterling Silver Heavy Curb Chain

 Size: 1/2″ L X 3/4″ H (Slightly smaller than an oval nickel)

 Patron Saint: Rome